-Termites are dreaded pests in Indianapolis, and in most of the United States, for that matter.
+Termites are dreaded pests in Indianapolis, as well as in most of the United States, for that matter.
 They won’t buzz around your head as you try to swat them away, and they don’t get into your food pantry and contaminate packages.
 These pests work at a level where we can hardly recognize their presence.

 Since homeowners can go about their day without realizing they have these destructive pests in their homes, termites can cause thousands of dollars' worth of damage to homes over an extended period of time before their presence is ever discovered.
-Unfortunately, termites have the ability to remain active year-round under the right conditions.
+Unfortunately, termites have the ability to remain active year-round, under the right conditions.
 Spring has arrived, and this means we’ll see an increase in termite activity.
 Warmer weather encourages termites to be more active.

 We are also more likely to see swarmers out and about during this season.
 Swarmers are winged members of the termite colony that have the role of reproducing and starting new colonies.
-If you don’t have an infestation yet, you could still be at risk.
 Noticing small bugs with wings, or discarded wings in and around your home, are signs that you may be dealing with termites.
 It’s helpful to familiarize yourself with the signs of termite infestation.

-Protecting Your Indianapolis Home
+Protecting your Indianapolis home

+If you don’t have an infestation yet, you could still be at risk!
 Termite protection is important for Indianapolis homes.
 Since their damage can be so severe, we want to do everything we can to prevent termites.
 So, what can you do to protect your home?
+Try the following tips:

 < Previous Next >